vwkd/didi/src/module.md

 - import variable

 ```
-import url, email from mod
+import url, email from mod;
 ```

 <!-- todo: where to specify the modules? most portable from simple URL in import? -->